-The Nyquist curve of the open loop system can now be examined by plotting the open loop system, $G_0(j\omega)$ , in the complex plane, see Figure 8.
+The Nyquist curve of the open loop system can now be examined by plotting the open loop system, $G_0(j\omega)$, in the complex plane, see Figure 9.
 The curve between the measured data points shall be constructed by linear interpolation.
 The FCR provider may choose to perform tests at intermediate sine frequencies to investigate transfer function values in the area otherwise interpolated.
 The system is stable if the Nyquist curve passes on the right side of and does not encircle the point (-1,0j).
 The stability margin of the system is visualized as the radius of a circle around the point (-1,0j) which the Nyquist curve is not allowed to enter.

-Figure 8.
+Figure 9.
 Illustration of the Nyquist stability criterion.
 The green dots correspond to the open loop system response calculated from each of the sine tests, the green line is an interpolation between those points.
-To fulfil the stability requirement, the green curve must pass outside and to the right of the light blue circle with radius r=0.43 drawn around the point (-1,0j), which is marked by a red cross.
+To fulfil the stability requirement, the green curve must pass outside and to the right of the light blue circle with radius r = 0.43 drawn around the point (-1,0j), which is marked by a red cross.
 Results that are just slightly inside the light blue circle but still outside the dark blue circle will be accepted.
+The orange dashed line indicates a possible exemption, applicable for FCR-N, which can be given if simulations and/or test results indicate that the full requirement is not technically feasible.